maoschanz/slightstone-server/README.md

 # slightstone-server

-Server part of the "Mini-Heartstone" java project (project of "Algorithme, Conception et mise en œuvre de logiciels")
+Server part of the "Mini-Heartstone" java project (project of "Algorithme, Conception et mise en œuvre de logiciels" and "Test Logiciel")

 [code of the client](https://github.com/ArthuurT/MiniHearthstone)